-Grow lights are perfect for indoor seed starting.
-You can also use them to grow light-loving houseplants, such as orchids.
+LED Grow lights are perfect for indoor seed starting, as well growing as light-loving houseplants, such as orchids.

-WITH a set of grow lights, you can grow many plants indoors, including houseplants, orchids and some fruit and vegetable crops.
+WITH a set of grow lights, you can grow many plants indoors, including houseplants, orchids, and even some fruit and vegetable crops.
 Grow lights are ideal for seed starting because they help ensure stocky, green seedlings.
 A wintertime harvest of herbs and salad greens can also be grown under lights.
-By learning how plants use light and about the fixture options, you can select an indoor lighting system
+By learning how plants use light and about the fixture options, you can select an indoor grow lights system

 that is right for the plants you want to grow.

-The intensity of light that a plant receives is determined by the wattage of the bulb and by how close the plant is to the light source.
-Just as plants differ in their need for certain colors of light, they also differ in their need for light intensity.
+The intensity of light that a plant receives is determined by the brightness of the bulb and by how close the plant is to the light source.
+Plants differ in their need for light intensity.
 Typically, those plants that are native to tropical jungles or shady forests do not require as much light as plants that evolved in dry, sunny climates, such as the Mediterranean or southern Mexico.

 No matter what types of plants you are growing, you must give them a rest.
 When it's dark, plants respirate, which is an important part of their growth process.
 The balance of rest time to active growth time affects many biological processes, including the growth rate, and the setting of buds and fruit.